pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 ![Sign up form Android](/gitbook/assets/pylife/signup/signup_android.jpg)

-### Login
+Once this is complete, you can login using these details.

-To login just enter the email and password used when the account was created.
+### Log in

-You can access the app and should see the main screen.
+Once you are logged in you should see the main screen, and are ready to add your Pygo devices
 ![Create account form Android Screenshot](/gitbook/assets/pylife/gettingstarted/main_screen_android.jpg)

 ### Reset Password

-To reset a password tap `Forgot Password?` and enter the email your account is linked to.
+Should you need to reset your account password, tap `Forgot Password?` and enter the email your account is linked to.
 Your next steps would be:

 * You should recieve email with link to reset a password and click on it